kineticadb/kinetica-jupyterlab/README.md

 [JUPYTERLAB]: <http://jupyterlab.readthedocs.io/en/stable>

-*important: The Kinteica Intel build does not give GPU accelerated performance and should be used for development purposes only.*
+*Important: The Kinetica Intel build does not give GPU accelerated performance and should be used for development purposes only.*

 ## Mounted volumes